kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 4.9.0 =
+* Manual shipping prices in secondary currencies.
+* Fixed product attribute slug language not changed after changing value.
+* Fixed missing numeric attribute values after translation using ATE.
+* Fixed mini-cart total calculation when switching a currency.
+* Fixed out of stock variable products if "Show only products with custom prices in secondary currencies" option is enabled.
+* Fixed WC Tab Manager custom tab translation from ATE was not saved if the description is empty.
+* Fixed an error which some additional plugins may cause with WC_Email object.
+* Add a filter for WCML_WC_Gateways::get_current_gateway_language().
+* Fixed not synchronized WooCommerce Tab Manager global tabs while saving product translation via ATE.
+* Fixed not updated tax label after a change on settings page.
+* Fixed the value of a custom attribute translation is overwritten on saving the original product.
+* Fixed overwritten composite data title and description in translation after original product update.
+* Fixed js console error in languages_notice.js file.
+* Add language filtering for WooCommerce dashboard stock widgets.
+* Fixed creating of several memberships in WooCommerce Membership plugin.

 = 4.8.0 =
 * Fixed JS SyntaxError on Products listing page.
 * Fixed not registered 'Additional Content' emails setting text after first saving.